 History of Art, Photography

-Dr. Michael Grillo writes on how Italian fourteenth-century images operate as primary sources that visually articulate ideas inexpressible in any other media, including written or oral speech.
+Dr. Michael Grillo writes on how Italian fourteenth-century images operate as primary sources that visually articulate ideas inexpressible in any other media, including the verbal realm.

-He also direct both the interdisciplinary Medieval and Renaissance Studies minor and the Film and Video minor.
+He directs both the interdisciplinary Medieval and Renaissance Studies minor and the Film and Video minor.